Miximilian2270/adn-autoskip/DOCUMENTATION.md

 ### Token Safety

-The script uses no authentication tokens.
+The script uses **no authentication tokens**.
 All GitHub API calls are unauthenticated (rate limited to 60 requests/hour per IP).

 ### DOM Interaction

-- Only clicks buttons matching specific data-testid selectors
+- Only clicks buttons matching specific `data-testid` selectors
 - Never injects content into the video player
 - Never modifies ADN's own scripts or network requests